R-Girls/RGirls/README.md

 # RGirlsData

 This package contains datasets for teaching purposes from RGirls Community.
+The current data avilable from the pakage is data of ruler drop test reaction time, called `reactionData`.
+This test uses the known properties of gravity to determine how long it takes a person to respond to the dropping of an object by measuring how far the object can falls before being caught.
+This data was collected from studnts before and after drinking coke.

 If you find any bugs, have any feature requests or feedback, please submit an issue.